 \section{Case Study}

-In this section, we present the full trajectory of RepoNavigator on \textit{astropy\_astropy-12907} from SWE-bench\_Verified in Fig.~\ref{fig:case_study}.
+In this section, we present the full trajectory of RepoNavigator on \textit{astropy\_astropy-12907} from SWE-bench\_Verified in Fig. 7.
 We apply the default tool-calling prompt template of verl \cite{shen2024llm} and present an example.
-The system prompt and user prompt are presented in Fig.~\ref{fig:prompt}.
-Noted, we do not present any process restrictions in our prompt, encouraging RepoNavigator to plan, call tools, and make decisions full-automatically.
-This is distinct with Agentless (which has a fixed workflow), LocAgent (which predefines a specific step-by-step workflow in its system prompt), CoSIL and RepoSearcher (which is half-automatic because some forced steps are added to the workflow besides the automatic multi-turns tool-calling conversations).\\
+The system prompt and user prompt are presented in Fig. 7.
+Note that we do not present any process restrictions in our prompt, encouraging RepoNavigator to plan, call tools, and make decisions fully automatically.
+This is distinct from Agentless (which has a fixed workflow), LocAgent (which predefines a specific step-by-step workflow in its system prompt), CoSIL, and RepoSearcher (which are half-automatic because some forced steps are added to the workflow besides the automatic multi-turn tool-calling conversations).\\